Is it realistic to lead a truly sustainable lifestyle? How can we as twenty-somethings find the right balance?

 Why is Fast Fashion Unsustainable?

 Fast fashion brands love to make a statement that they are providing jobs in less economically developed countries (LEDC’s) such as India and Bangladesh.
-When in reality the jobs they do provide are low paying and high risk for many of the workers.
-There are little incentives for job progression as it seems these brands don’t want employees to progress as it would result in more expenses overall.
+When in reality the jobs they do provide are low-paying and high-risk for many of the workers.
+There are few incentives for job progression as it seems these brands don’t want employees to progress as it would result in more expenses overall.